CDCgov/prime-reportstream/prime-router/docs/features/0005-managing-translation-schemas.md

 Translation schemas are used at multiple points in the universal pipeline

-- transforming items sent by senders
+- transforming items sent by senders from their chosen format to ReportStream's internal FHIR format
-- transforming items right before they are delivered to a receiver
+- transforming items from ReportStream's internal FHIR format to the chosen format of the receiver right before sending

 and cover different kinds of transforms: